The Ultimate 3 Days in San Francisco Itinerary

 Alternatively, consider booking a day trip to Napa Valley–this one is a highly-recommended choice–and spending part of your final day enjoying the beauty of northern California without worrying about driving or logistics.

 Want a (slightly) less touristy option?
-Head to Sonoma County!
+Head to Sonoma County instead (or in addition to) Napa!

 Book your wine country tour from San Francisco today!